kissofjudase23/Doc-DSA/coding_interview.md

            * Top-left and bottom-right submatries can be skipped
              * val in top-left submatrix < target
              * val in bottom-right submatrix > target
-           * Iterative top-right and bottom-left submatrixes
+           * Iterative top-right and bottom-left submatrices
        * Python
          ```python
          def searchMatrix(self, matrix, target):